ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 toolkit and advocating that funded retrievals be implemented in Py-ART.

 .. figure:: ./images/users_favourite_existing_features.png
-   :scale: 30 %
+   :scale: 50 %
    :alt: an image

-   Figure N:
+   Figure 5: Average rating for the question to users "What is your favourite feature of Py-ART?"

-Figure N shows the weighted ranks for desired new features for existing Py-ART users.
-Figure N shows several key differences to figure N. Multi-Doppler retrievals is now the most popular feature very closely followed by Cell Tracking.
+Figure 6 shows the weighted ranks for desired new features for existing Py-ART users.
+Figure 6 shows several key differences to figure 3.
+Multi-Doppler retrievals is now the most popular feature very closely followed by Cell Tracking.
 And, notably, more literature based techniques is the lowest desire by existing users.
 Perhaps because many of them, using Py-ART's easy to use data model, have implemented many of these techniques at their home institutions.

 .. figure:: ./images/users_desired_features.png
-   :scale: 30 %
+   :scale: 50 %
    :alt: an image

-   Figure N:
+   Figure 6: Average rating for the question to users "What features would you like to see added to Py-ART?"

 As well as having users pick from feature lists designed by the survey developers free-form answers were solicited with the questions "what would be